-High Level Principles for Emergency location information for fixed C.1.1 broadband access
+C.1.1 High Level Principles for Emergency location information for fixed broadband access

-In addition to the architecture described in clause 5.1 above, the P-CSCF has an interface to an LRF which may contain a CLF as described below in figure C.1.
+In addition to the architecture described in clause 5.1 above, the P-CSCF may have an interface to an LRF which may contain a CLF as described below in figure C.1.
 For more information on the CLF refer to ETSI ES 282 004 [18].